 ‘It’s crazy’: What to expect when you work for an Italian company

-Still, I put on a positive face and was determined to do my best to make it work here.
+Still, I was determined to do my best to make it work.

-Italy has indeed got many perks - its food and scenery is just the start - but the romantic tourist impression is different from the side you see when building a future here.
+Italy has indeed got many perks - the food and scenery is just the start - but the romantic tourist impression is different from the side you see when building a future here.

 That seems obvious, but the disparity between a sun-soaked fortnight and the reality of everyday life often comes as a shock.

-Some of the negative rumours around Italian corporate culture are accurate, but working for an Italian company isn’t to be totally written off either.
+Some of the negative talk around Italian corporate culture is accurate, but I found that the idea of working for an Italian company isn’t to be totally written off either.

-Above all, it’s a really good way to integrate into a new life.
+Above all, it’s a really good way to integrate.
 You meet people and make your own connections and friends, which I found to be so important for my mental health and own sense of independence.

 You may encounter some major cultural differences when working for an Italian company.
 Photo: Christina @ wocintechchat.com/Unsplash

-Whether you move to Italy alone or with a partner, working for a business gives you a routine, some roots to grow from and opens up doors for new opportunities.
+Whether you move to Italy alone or with a partner, working for a business gives you a routine and opens up doors for new opportunities.

 But, as I found, it can be jaw-clenchingly frustrating.